Fiberglass Pool Pricing in 2013 and Beyond: Where is the Industry Headed?

 3. Just wait until 2013: As I mentioned before, this option is available just like it is every year, with the only difference being 2013 will bring the largest price increases this industry has seen in almost a decade.
 Notwithstanding, some folks are simply not in position to spend now to save money later, and thus waiting is the best option.

 As to whether or not concrete and vinyl liner pools maintain the same rate of price increases or have a different path, only time will tell.
-Be rest assured though, we at River Pools will be watching.
+Rest assured, though, we at River Pools will be watching.

 Questions?
 Comments?
 Don’t hesitate to leave your thoughts below!